There are no upcoming events available at this time.

 Route 34 and Route 34E have higher weekday ridership than two Silver Line routes and five key bus routes.

-MAPC conducted a Parking Study for the Washington Street Corridor in October 2019, from 6 a.m. - 7 p.m.
+The Metropolitan Area Planning Council conducted a parking study for the Washington Street Corridor in October 2019, from 6 a.m. - 7 p.m.
 The analysis included both sides of Washington Street in the industrial, residential, and commercial zones.
 They found that:

 - There were 274 parking spaces between Ukraine Way and Roslindale Village.
 Spaces were 40 percent occupied at 7 a.m., and 53 percent occupied at 5 p.m.